nus-cs2103-AY2021S2/tp/docs/UserGuide.md

 Examples:
 * `tags` lists out all tags available.
 * `tags -f cs2103` lists out all tags that contain `cs2103`.

+### Undoing actions : `undo`

+Undoes the most recent action that changed PartyPlanet's Contact List.
+Can be invoked repeated until there is no more history from that session.

+Format: `undo`

+### Adding events : `eadd`

+Adds an event to PartyPlanet's Events list.
+Similar to `add` for person contacts.

+Format: `eadd -n NAME [-d DATE] [-r REMARK]`

+* The date must be in a valid date format with year, e.g. 2022-05-07

+Examples:
+* eadd `-n April Fools -d 2021-04-01 -r Prank the april babies!` Adds a new event April Fools with specified details.

+### Editing events : `eedit`

+Edits an existing event in PartyPlanet's Events List.
+Similar to `edit`.

+Format: `eedit INDEX [-n NAME] [-d DATE] [-r REMARK]`

+* Edits the event at the specified `INDEX`.
+The index refers to the index number shown in the displayed events list.
+  The index must be a positive integer that is a valid number in the list.
+* Existing values will be updated to the input values.

+Examples:
+* `eedit 3 -r Celebrate during first combined practice` Edits the remark of the 3rd event to specified remark.

+### Marking events as done : `edone`

+Marks event(s) in PartyPlanet's Events List as done.

+Format: `edone INDEX [INDEX]…​`

+* `INDEX` must be a positive integer within the number of events in Events List.

+Examples:
+* `edone 2 3 5` Marks the 2nd, 3rd and 5th events as done.

+### Deleting events : `edelete`

+Deletes event(s) from PartyPlanet's Events List.
+Similar to `delete`.

+Format: `edelete [INDEX (must be a positive integer) [INDEX]...]`

+* If no parameters:
+  * Deletes all events in the current events list.
+* If provided with index(es)
+  * Deletes the event(s) at the specified `INDEX`.
+  * All indexes must be a positive integer valid in the list.

+Examples:

+* `edelete` deletes all events in the current Events List.
+* `edelete 1 2 3` deletes events at 1st, 2nd and 3rd indexes.

 ### Showing help : `help`